ndean06/soc-investigations/soc-simulator-investigations/005-KCD-Web-Nemesys-Ransomware/Walkthrough.md

 ![Enterprise scoping results](./screenshots/16-enterprise-scoping.png)

-**What this shows:** Environment-wide behavioral scoping used to determine whether the Nemesys toolchain appeared on additional endpoints.
+*Environment-wide behavioral scoping used to determine whether the Nemesys toolchain appeared on additional endpoints.*

 ---